Sankarshan-T/Lotus-Lamp/README.md

 # Lotus-Lamp
 A lotus shaped lamp modelled in blender with LEDs for decoration purposes.
-This is my first hhardware pproject, so nothing very special.
+This is my first hardware pproject, so nothing very special.